AkshayModak/Entity-NXT/README.md

 ## Getting Started

 You just need to put the Jar file in the lib folder of your web application.
+You can find the Jar file in the api directory.

 ## Examples